Godzilla Minus One: Accolades

 Godzilla Minus One won Best Visual Effects at the 96th Academy Awards, (Note: Attributed to multiple references:) becoming the first non-English language film in Academy Awards history to do so.
 It was the first Godzilla film to be nominated for an Academy Award, as well as the first Japanese film ever to receive a nomination in the Best Visual Effects category.
 (Note: Excluding the Japanese-American co-production Tora!
 Tora!
 Tora!
 (1970), which featured visual effects created by the American studio 20th Century Fox.)
-Yamazaki also became the second director (after Stanley Kubrick), (Note: Attributed to multiple references:) Kiyoko Shibuya became the first woman of color, and Tatsuji Nojima became the first person of Generation Z (and currently the youngest), to win the Academy Award for Best Visual Effects.
+Of these personal records in Academy Award history, Yamazaki became the second director (after Stanley Kubrick), (Note: Attributed to multiple references:) Kiyoko Shibuya became the first woman of color, and Tatsuji Nojima became the first person of Generation Z (and currently the youngest), to win the Academy Award for Best Visual Effects.

 At the 19th Austin Film Critics Association Awards, Godzilla Minus One was selected as the sixth best film of 2023 and won Best International Film.
 The film received nominations for three Asian Film Awards (winning two; Best Visual Effects and Best Sound), four Blue Ribbon Awards (winning three; Best Film, Best Actor for Kamiki, and Best Supporting Actress for Hamabe), four Critics' Choice Super Awards (winning two: Best Science Fiction/Fantasy Movie and Best Villain in a Movie for Godzilla), and four from the Seattle Film Critics Society (winning three; Best International Film, Best Visual Effects, and Villain of the Year).
 Godzilla Minus One won eight of its leading twelve nominations at the 47th Japan Academy Film Prize, including Best Picture, Best Screenplay, and Best Supporting Actress for Sakura Ando, making it the most-awarded film at that year's ceremony.